 Ning Niu is doing her PhD research project on culture and tourism at the University of Sydney, Australia.
 She has been researching and teaching the cross-cultural studies, tourism development and marketing, tourism translation and interpreting in the tertiary education for years, and she has published papers and book chapters both in Chinese and English in these research fields.
 From 2012 to 2013, she did her research as an academic visitor at Imperial College London, UK.

-Carina Mansey is a Sociology PhD candidate based in the School of Arts and Social Sciences at City, University of London.
-She currently works at the same institution as an Examiner for Cass Business School and an Application Advisor for the Careers Service.
-Carina has taught as a Visiting Lecturer on a variety of undergraduate Social Sciences modules.
-Her current research focuses on the emergence of dining, as a leisure practice, in France and England.
-Her broader interests include Celebrity Studies; Culinary Leisure and Tourism Practices; Media Analysis; Human Figurations and Social Theory.
+Carina Mansey is a sociology PhD candidate based in the School of Arts and Social Sciences at City, University of London.
+She currently works at the same institution as a visiting lecturer for Cass Business School and as an application advisor for the Careers Service.
+Carina has also previously taught on a variety of undergraduate social sciences modules.
+Her current research focuses on the emergence of luxury restaurants in England.
+Her broader interests include celebrity studies, culinary leisure and tourism practices, media analysis, human figurations, and social theory.